Australian held in China hopes for justice despite torture

 Australian held in China hopes for justice despite tortureNew

 CANBERRA, Australia (AP) — A Chinese-Australian writer has told family he has been tortured during almost two years in detention in China but maintains confidence he will receive justice in court.
 Yang Hengjun was taken into custody upon arriving in southern China from New York in January last year with his wife and stepdaughter.
 The 55-year-old spy novelist and pro-democracy blogger was formally charged with espionage in October, opening a path to him standing trial.
 Yang says in a recent holiday season letter to his wife, sons and friends, seen by the AP, that he was tortured but still has confidence in getting justice.
-He says whether he’s judged guilty will say a lot about whether the court is governed by rule of law or by pure absolute power.
+China’s foreign ministry spokesman has denied the allegations, saying there is no such thing as torture or mistreatment.